 It's a common childhood fantasy: What if you dug a hole to the other side of the world, where would you end up?
 Parents in America are in the habit of telling their kids that they'd end up in China, but that's actually rather far from the truth.
 Earth is a sphere, so if you start digging in the Northern Hemisphere, then you've got to end up in the Southern Hemisphere.
 China is far away, but it's also in the Northern Hemisphere.
 So if you're digging from America, then China can be ruled out from the get-go.

 Luckily, there's now a simple tool that scientific-minded parents can use that can give them a more accurate answer to their curious and industrious digging children: an antipodes map.
 Enter in your location, and it will tell you what's on the opposite side of the world — i.e., your location antipode.
-(The map shown above will also give you a pretty accurate idea too.)
+This interactive map by Engaging Data will also give you a great idea.